danoc/clickable-box/README.md

 ## What happens behind the scenes?

-The component does a few things to make the HTML element behave like a `button`.
+The component does a few things to make the HTML element behave like a `button`:

 * Add `tabIndex={0}` to make the element navigable by keyboard.
 * Add `cursor: pointer` to indicate on hover that the element is interactive.